Kathryn Edin

 Kathryn Edin speaking at Brigham Young University.

 Kathryn J. Edin, is an American sociologist and a professor of sociology and public affairs at the Princeton School of Public and International Affairs at Princeton University.
 She specializes in the study of people living on welfare.
 Two of her books are Making ends meet: how single mothers survive welfare and low-wage work, and Promises I can keep: why poor women put motherhood before marriage.

 In 2023, she was elected to the American Philosophical Society.

 Life and career

 Edin graduated with a B.A. in sociology from North Park University in 1984.
 She then pursued graduate studies at Northwestern University, where she received a M.A. in sociology in 1988 and a Ph.D. in sociology in 1989 after completing a doctoral dissertation titled "There's a lot of month left at the end of the money: how welfare recipients in Chicago make ends meet."

 In February 2014, Edin was named a Bloomberg Distinguished Professor at Johns Hopkins University for her accomplishments as an interdisciplinary researcher and excellence in teaching the next generation of scholars.
+In that same year, Edin was elected as a member to both the National Academy of Sciences and the American Academy of Political and Social Sciences.

-Edin was elected as a member of the American Academy of Arts and Sciences in 2019.
+In 2017, Edin was elected as a member to the National Academy of Social Insurance.
+Most recently, she was elected as a member of the American Academy of Arts and Sciences in 2019.